biiyamn/155IntroModernWeb/Labs/Ch03C-JS/1scripts/README.md

     * that there is a link to an external stylesheet main.css - remove it
     * that there is a script tag including main.js

-1. Create a file main.js at the sme level as your html file.
+1. Create a file main.js at the same level as your html file.

 1. Add code to print a Hello World message to the devtools console.

-crete a dov with ids for header footer main

-add color for font

-view on screen, view on print preview is same? if not change to be all

-lets save some ink - make print sheet and turn color to blck and turn off heder and footer with display: none

-go to print preview and see in print turn off these

-create a print sheet
+1. Check that your code works.

+1. Add another set of script tags inside of the `<head>`

+1. Inside, use console.log

+1. Use document.write to display an h1 element with the text Welcome to class and a p saying Check the console.